 - Learners develop a new game.

 - Students compose letters.
-This could be a letter to the author asking questions about the book.
+This could be a letter to an author asking questions about his or her book.
 A letter could be written to a city official detailing a change that should be done.

 - Create brochures for promoting a place or event.